Susan Pevensie

 Susan Pevensie is a fictional character in C. S. Lewis's The Chronicles of Narnia series.
 Susan is the elder sister and the second eldest Pevensie child.
 She appears in three of the seven books—as a child in The Lion, the Witch and the Wardrobe and Prince Caspian, and as an adult in The Horse and His Boy.
 She is also mentioned in The Voyage of the Dawn Treader and The Last Battle.
 During her reign at the Narnian capital of Cair Paravel, she is known as Queen Susan the Gentle or Queen Susan of the Horn.
 She was the only Pevensie that survived the train crash (because she was not on the train or at the station) on Earth which sent the others to Narnia after The Last Battle.

-In Disney's live-action films, The Lion, the Witch and the Wardrobe (2005) and Prince Caspian (2008), Susan is portrayed by actress Anna Popplewell.
-Actress Sophie Winkleman portrays an older Susan at the end of the first film.
-In the book Susan is described as having black hair: "And Susan grew into a tall and gracious woman with black hair that fell almost to her feet and the kings of the countries beyond the sea began to send ambassadors asking for her hand in marriage.
-And she was called Susan the Gentle."

 Fictional character biography

-Prior story

 Susan was born in 1928 and is 12 years old when she appears in The Lion, the Witch and the Wardrobe.
 By The Last Battle, she is 21 years old, as the final novel takes place in 1949.

-The Lion, the Witch and the Wardrobe

-In The Lion, the Witch and the Wardrobe, Father Christmas gives Susan a bow with arrows that never miss their target, and a magical horn that brings aid when blown.
-Though her bow is magical, she practices to maintain her excellence at archery.
+In The Lion, the Witch and the Wardrobe, Susan and her brother Peter only discover Narnia after their younger siblings have already been there.
+Father Christmas gives Susan a bow with arrows that never miss their target, and a magical horn that brings aid when blown.
+Susan is advised to stay out of the battle.
+After the battle, she is crowned as Queen of Narnia by Aslan, and becomes known as Queen Susan the Gentle.

-Susan and her brother Peter only discover Narnia after their younger siblings have already been there: their sister Lucy has been there twice but was not believed, and Edmund reaches Narnia once at the same time as Lucy, but spitefully denies it to support the suggestion that she made it up.
-But when the four attempt to avoid Mrs. Macready, the housekeeper of the large country house in Dorset in which they are staying during London's air raids, all four find the passage to Narnia at the back of the wardrobe they are hiding in.